 IV.
-After having released the ball, he/she receives the ball from a teammate, without having first passed beyond the halfway line or has been played or touched by an opponent.
-The above-mentioned fouls are not accumulated fouls.
+After having released the ball, he/she receives the ball from a teammate, without it having first been played or touched by an opponent.
+The above-mentioned fouls are not accumulative fouls.

 A player is cautioned and shown the yellow card if he/she commits any of the following offenses:

 - Is guilty of unsportsmanlike behavior;

 b.
 Shows dissent by word or action;

 c.
 Persistently infringes the laws of the game;

 d.
 Delays the restart of play;

 e.
 Fails to respect the required distance when play is restarted with a corner kick, kick-in, free kick, or goal clearance;

 f.
 Enters or re-enters the playing court without the referees’ permission, except for the substitution zone;